Benwagrez/aws-web-in-3-flavors/README.md

 In all the deployment strategies described below DNS and certificates are generated to support the deployments.
 Certificate generation depends on the ACME provider and generates a certificate against a domain name that you list.
 You must own this particular domain and supply the trust DNS servers for validation.

 ### Website Deployment Strategies
 There are three deployment strategies inside this repository.
 All three of these deployments deploy an AWS hosted website.
-This website code is hosted in the frontend folder, everything in that folder will be deployed to the corresponding ifnrastructure of the deployment strategy.
+This website code is hosted in the frontend folder, everything in that folder will be deployed to the corresponding infrastructure of the deployment strategy.
 The three deployment strategies are as follows:
 <ol>
     <li>S3 Bucket Deployment</li>
     <li>Containerized Deployment</li>